bminer/node-blade/README.md

 (https://github.com/bminer/node-blade/wiki/Live-UI-Blade-Plugin).**

 Eventually, the Live UI plugin might live in a separate repository and work for any templating language.
+More information coming soon...

 **definePropertyIE8**

-This plugin is a prerequisite for the Live UI plugin if you plan on using Live UI in Internet Explorer 8.
+This plugin is a prerequisite for the Live UI plugin if you plan on using Live UI in Internet Explorer 8.~~

 Meteor Support
 --------------